 Sometimes, when I know I’ll have a few minutes of downtime somewhere along the way, I carry the cards with me.
 But I also take photos of each card and put them in a folder on my phone.
 That way, if I’m out and have an unexpected few minutes to review and I get stuck, I simply look on my phone.

 I work on a verse – or a thought if it carries over to another verse – at a time.
-I read it out loud until I can begin to say it back from memory.
+After I read it out loud repeatedly, I begin to say it back from memory.
 I start phrase by phrase, working up to the entire verse with the reference.
 When I feel comfortable with that, I add the next verse.

 I can summarize my basic memory method with three R’s – Read, Recite, Review.
 (If you need some direction on where to start memorizing, check out the various Scripture Memory Plans on my resources page.)